Daniel Farke: Early managerial career

 Farke began his managerial career with SV Lippstadt.
 He was in charge for six years and took Lippstadt from the sixth tier of German football to the fourth, with his time in charge considered by some to be the most successful for Lippstadt football.
-He stepped down after six years, planning to take a year's sabbatical, before accepting the opportunity to take charge of Borussia Dortmund II, the reserve side of German club Borussia Dortmund.
+He stepped down after six years, planning to take a year's sabbatical, before accepting the opportunity to take charge of Borussia Dortmund II, the reserve team of German club Borussia Dortmund.
 He managed the team for two seasons before he was recruited by Norwich City, having failed to agree a new contract at Dortmund.
 He finished with a record of 29 wins, 21 draws and six losses.

 Norwich City

 On 25 May 2017, Farke was appointed as the head coach of Championship club Norwich City on a two-year contract.
 Farke's first league game for Norwich City ended in a 1–1 draw after a late equaliser from Nélson Oliveira at Craven Cottage and his first competitive game at Carrow Road saw Norwich beat Swindon Town 3–2 in the EFL Cup.
 Farke completed his inaugural season in the Championship winning 15 games, drawing 15 and losing 16 – finishing 14th in the league table.